Mark-Ball/MTG_rails_app/README.md

 Ultrahook is a an application which allows our application to receive a HTTP requests made over the public internet.
 This is necessary because in development we test our application on localhost:3000, which is not an accessible endpoint from the wider internet.
 Ultrahook provides a solution, which allows us to set up an endpoint which transmits any HTTP requests to our ultrahook address to our localhost:3000.

 This is important for development environments where we will be developing from behind a firewall, not from a publically accessable endpoint.
 Once the application is deployed using cloud hosting, ultrahook will no longer be used.

+#### Amazon S3

+Amazon Simple Storage Service is a cloud-based storage service designed to make web-scale computing easier for developers.
+Amazon S3 works by creating a 'bucket' on Amazon web services which files can be uploaded to.
+MTG-marketplace uses S3 to host the majority of the images used on the site.

+S3 was used because the number of images that will need to be hosted for this web application is unknown for two reasons:
+- users may upload profile images
+- additional sets of Magic cards will require image hosting.

+This meant that local hosting was no longer the optimal solution due to the unpredictabilty of the amount of storage required.

+#### PostgreSQL

+PostgreSQL was the databased used for MTG-marketplace.
+PostgreSQL is a free, open-source, relational database.
+PostgreSQL can be easily integrated with a rails application when the application is created by typing.

+>rails new project_name -d postgresql

 ## Tech stack